 - zest of one medium lemon

-- 1/4 cup olive oil (plus 1 Tbsp for sauteing cauliflower)
+- ¼ cup olive oil (plus 1 tablespoon for sauteing cauliflower)

-- Heat a large skillet over medium heat and saute cauliflower in 1 Tbsp of olive oil for about 5 minutes.
+- Heat a large skillet over medium heat and saute cauliflower in 1 tablespoon of olive oil for about 5 minutes.
 The cauliflower rice should be tender but NOT mushy.

 - Once sauteed, remove from heat and place in a serving bowl.
 Add the rest of the ingredients and toss to combine.

 - Cover and keep in the refrigerator for 2 to 3 days.